Venezuela sanctions set off fight for ‘plundered’ oil cargo

 Capital’s chairman, Marinakis, is the owner of football clubs Olympiakos in Greece and Nottingham Forest in England.

-In 2018, prosecutors opened a preliminary investigation against him for drug trafficking stemming from the record seizure of 2.1 tons of heroin aboard one of his vessels.
-He has strongly denied the charges, saying they were an attempt by the leftist government at the time to silence dissent.
+In 2018, prosecutors opened a preliminary criminal investigation against him in a case stemming from the record seizure of 2.1 tons of heroin aboard a vessel in Greece.
+He has strongly denied any wrongdoing, saying he was being targeted by the leftist government at the time to silence dissent.
 In the past, he also faced match-fixing charges but was later cleared.

 Marinakis did not respond to a request to comment made through his website and Capital.